uliw/esbmtk/docs/manual/manual-1.rst

         id="upwelling_PO4",
     )

 There are several ways to define biological export production, e.g., as a function of the upwelling PO\ :sub:`4`\, or as a function of the residence time of PO\ :sub:`4`\ in the surface ocean.
 Here we follow Glover (2011) and use the residence time :math:`\tau` = 100 years.
+Note that the below code species explicitly specifies the species that is affected by this process.

 .. code:: ipython
+    :name: p8

-    Connection(  #
+    ConnectionProperties(  #
         source=M.S_b,  # source of flux
         sink=M.D_b,  # target of flux
         ctype="scale_with_concentration",
         scale=M.S_b.volume / tau,
         id="primary_production",
+        species=[M.PO4],  # apply this only to PO4
     )

 We require one more connection to describe the burial of P in the sediment.
 We describe this flux as a fraction of the primary export productivity.
 To create the connection we can either recalculate the export productivity or use the previously calculated flux.
 We can query the export productivity using the ``id_string`` of the above connection with the